Fuzzy Inference System: Simple Logic, Genius Results!

 Share:

-Looking to apply intelligent decision-making systems in real-world applications? upGrad’s Artificial Intelligence & Machine Learning courses can help you master techniques like Fuzzy Inference Systems.
-Learn how to design logic-based models that handle uncertainty and mimic human reasoning in areas like automation, control systems, and data-driven decision-making.
+Want to apply intelligent decision-making in real-world scenarios? upGrad’s online AI & ML courses teach you to master techniques like Fuzzy Inference Systems for automation, control systems, and data-driven decisions.
+Enroll now!

 A Fuzzy Inference System (FIS) is a rule‑based decision framework that handles vagueness and uncertainty by working with degrees of truth rather than strict true/false values.
 When sensor readings fluctuate, human descriptions are subjective, or boundaries aren’t clear-cut, FIS shines by mapping imprecise inputs into sensible outputs.